6 OpenStack Deployment tools that are awesome for your project

-Having said that, I think that the most crucial point is that OpenStack is more than just a product; it is a complete diverse ecosystem with strong foundations behind it.
-As such, it should not be measured as a run-of-the-mill product software.
+Having said that, I think that the most crucial point is that OpenStack is more than just a product; it is a completely diverse ecosystem with strong foundations behind it.
+As such, it should not be measured as run-of-the-mill product software.
 What does this mean and how does why does this make a difference to the end user?When there is a common baseline of infrastructure, it's much easier for an entire industry to plug into it and support it individually.
-This applies to all of the layers of the stack starting from storage, and network through more high level services such as big data services, and even analytics.
+This applies to all of the layers of the stack, starting from storage and network through more high-level services such as big data services and even analytics.

 One of the advantages of OpenStack is that it is designed for horizontal scalability, so you can easily add new Compute, Network, and Storage resources to grow your cloud over time.